 We are incorporated under the laws of Delaware but, because we are headquartered in Hungary, all of our officers reside in Hungary.
-Of our Board of Directors one resides in Hungary and one in the United States.
+Our Board of Director resides in Hungary.
 Therefore our shareholders may have difficulty enforcing civil liabilities under the U.S. federal securities laws against our officers and directors.
 Because some of our assets are located outside the U.S., it may be difficult for an investor to succeed in an action, for any reason, against us or any of our directors or officers through U.S. jurisdictions.
 If an investor was able to obtain a judgment against us or any of our directors or officers in a U.S. court based on U.S. securities or other laws, it may be difficult to enforce such judgment in Hungary.
 We are uncertain as to the enforceability, in original actions in Hungarian courts, of liability based upon the U.S. federal securities laws and as to the enforceability in Hungarian courts of judgments of U.S. courts obtained in actions based upon the civil liability provisions of the U.S. federal securities laws.